ThatObiGuy/solar_data_ingestion/README.md

 ## Features

 - Fetches solar and energy data from the SolarmanPV API.
+- Reformats the incoming data to match the rest of the db.
-- Inserts or updates time-series data in a PostgreSQL database.
+- Inserts the time-series data the PostgreSQL database.
 - Designed to run as a Render Cron Job every 5 minutes.

 ## Repository Structure